Gertrudis Gómez de Avellaneda: Move to Spain

 In Madrid she had a number of tumultuous love affairs, some with prominent writers associated with Spanish Romanticism.
 Her affairs included several engagements to different men.
 There she met and had an affair with Gabriel Garcia Tassara.
 He was also a poet from Seville.
 In 1844, she had a daughter out of wedlock with Tassara.
 Soon after the baby was born, Tassara left her and the baby, refusing to call her his daughter.
 The baby died several months later.
 This left Avellaneda heartbroken at the height of her career.

-Avellaneda soon married a youngest man, don Pedro Sabater, who worked for the Cortes and was very wealthy.
+Avellaneda soon married a younger man, don Pedro Sabater, who worked for the Cortes and was very wealthy.
 He was also a writer and wrote many poems for his wife.
 They married on May 10, 1846.
-Sabater was extremely sick with what was believed to be cancer.
-He died shortly after their marriage leaving Avellaneda devastated.
+Sabater was extremely ill with what was believed to be cancer.
+He died shortly after their marriage, leaving Avellaneda devastated.
 As a result, she entered a convent right after his death and wrote a play called Egilona which did not receive good reviews like her last one had.

-In January 1853, she tried to enroll into the Royal Academy in after a seat belonging to a dead friend, Juan Nicasio Gallego, of hers became vacant.
+In January 1853, she tried to enroll into the Royal Academy in after a seat belonging to a dead friend of hers, Juan Nicasio Gallego, became vacant.
 Even though she was admired by many, being a woman meant that it was not her place to be writing publicly.
-She was from an upper-class family of wealth and recognition, it did not give her the fame she desired from writing so easily.
-While all the males in the academy were aware of her works and were fascinated by them, they did not give her the right to enter, solely on the fact that she was a woman.
+Despite being from an wealthy and well-known upper-class family, the fame she desired from writing did not come easily.
+While all the males in the academy were aware of her works and were fascinated by them, they did not give her the right to enter, solely based on the fact that she was a woman.

 Return to Cuba

-She remarried on April 26, 1855 to a colonel, don Domingo Verdugo y Massieu.
+She remarried on April 26, 1855, to a colonel, don Domingo Verdugo y Massieu.
 In 1859, due to her husband's injuries they moved from Madrid back to Cuba, where both were born.
 They were close to Francisco Serrano, who was the captain-general of Cuba at the time.
 When she arrived in Cuba, she was warmly welcomed with concerts, parties, and music.
 Shortly after their arrival, Verdugo's health worsened and he finally died on October 28, 1863.
 This left her in severe distress, and she decided return to Madrid after a few visits to New York, London, Paris and Seville.